Rivellino

-Roberto Rivellino (/pt-BR/; born 1 January 1946), known as just Rivellino, is a Brazilian football pundit and former player who was one of the key members of Brazil's 1970 FIFA World Cup-winning team.
+Roberto Rivellino (/pt-BR/; born 1 January 1946), known mononymously as Rivellino, is a Brazilian football pundit and former player who was one of the key members of Brazil's 1970 FIFA World Cup-winning team.

-The son of Italian immigrants from Macchiagodena, Isernia, he played as an attacking midfielder and was famous for his iconic moustache, bending free kicks, long range shooting, accurate long passing, vision, close ball control and dribbling skills.
-He also perfected a football move called the "flip flap", famously copied by Romário, Mágico González, Ronaldo, Ronaldinho and Cristiano Ronaldo in later years.
-A former attacking midfielder, he is widely regarded as one of the most graceful football players ever, and one of the greatest players of all time.
-With the close control, feints and ability with his left foot, Diego Maradona named Rivellino among his greatest inspirations growing up.
+The son of Italian immigrants from Macchiagodena, Isernia, Rivellino played as an attacking midfielder and was renowned for his iconic moustache, powerful long-range shooting, accurate passing, vision, close control, dribbling and ability to bend free kicks.
 In 2004, he was named by Pelé in the FIFA 100 list of the world's greatest living players.

 Rivellino currently works as a pundit for TV Cultura.

 Club career

 Rivellino was born in São Paulo, and started as a futsal player at Clube Atlético Barcelona.
 After that, he tried his luck with Barcelona's biggest rival, Corinthians, where he moved on to professional football and quickly became a favourite of the fans—and was therefore nicknamed "O Rei do Parque" (King of the Park) (after the club's home ground, Parque São Jorge).
 However, the late 60s and early 70s were one of the most troubled periods in the history of the club, which did not win a single São Paulo state league title between 1954 and 1977.